sripranav9/nomo/README.md

 ```

+## Credits

+This project was made possible with the support and guidance of:

+- **Professor Nimrah Syed** – *Capstone Advisor*
+  Provided continuous mentorship and feedback from the ideation stage through final execution.

+- **Professor Michael Shiloh** – *Technical Mentor*
+  Offered invaluable assistance in hardware design, debugging, and user testing throughout development.

+- **Daniel Nivia** – *NYU Abu Dhabi Alumnus*
+  Contributed custom audio cues, lending Nomo its personality and expressive audio interactions.

+We deeply appreciate their time, expertise, and encouragement in bringing Nomo to life.

+We also extend our heartfelt thanks to the **Interactive Media faculty, instructors, lab staff, and the NYUAD Art Gallery** for their continuous support, resources, and encouragement throughout the capstone journey.

 ## 🔒 Project Use Notice

 This was developed as part of a Capstone Project at **NYU Abu Dhabi** (2025).